Pointing calibration of GroundBIRD telescope using Moon observation data: Reconstruction of the Moon's position

 \section{Reconstruction of the Moon's position}

 We performed 19 observations of the Moon using an azimuth rotation scan at 10 RPM with a fixed elevation at $\ang{70}$ between the $8^{th}$ of February 2022 and the $18^{th}$ of April 2022, as listed in Table~\ref{observation}.
 The rotation of the Earth then leads the Moon to form a map through telescope scans.
 With regards to the Moon observations, we used time-ordered data (TOD) for each detector as well as telescope encoder data.
 The duration of each observation was 38–60 min.
 One of the 23 detectors was not used because its resonant frequency was outside our readout bandwidth.
 Prior to the analysis, we made corrections for the microwave phase delay owing to the cable length and detector responses~\cite{Kutsuma1}.
-We selected good-quality data from each detector for each observation based on the following criteria: \begin{itemize} \item The intervals of the resonant frequencies for each detector must be greater than 0.5 MHz for the same observation.
-This condition eliminates potential crosstalk among the detectors.
-We did not use two of the 22 detectors due to this criterion. \item Data within an elevation of $1.5^{\circ}$ from the Moon center must be obtained continuously for each detector, i.e., each detector must observe the outside region of the Moon as well as the Moon itself. \item The Moon signal must be within the dynamic range of each detector.
-We did not use one of the 20 detectors based on this criterion. \end{itemize} On the basis of these criteria, 345 Moon observation data were selected.